trek-view/gopro2gsv/README.md

 By setting the framerate at a fixed 5 FPS (in the video track step) we totally ignore the actual time spacing between photos, but that doesn’t matter.

-The real time spacing between photos does not matter when it comes to Street View (e.g. Google does not really care if photo was taken at the time reported).
+The real time spacing between photos does not matter when it comes to StreetView (e.g. Google does not really care if photo was taken at the time reported).

 However, it does matter the time spacing between GPS points matches the time spacing between the frames in the video (so that the correct GPS position matches the correct frame).